Stand with Ukraine flag

 image

-• At the next step is to create a Downlink converter.
+• The next step is to create a Downlink converter.

-The downlink converter transforming outgoing RPC message and then the Integration sends it to external MQTT broker.
+The downlink converter transforms an outgoing RPC message and then the Integration sends it to external MQTT broker.
 You can customize a downlink according to your configuration.
 Let’s consider an example where we send an attribute update message.

 For this example, use the code below.